webdesignsbytom/dummy_client/README.md

    4. Moderation Tools: Tools for moderators to manage the forum.
 7. Management - business or community management tools
    1. Calander functions

+## Analytics

+The dummy comes with a set up for using google analytics.
+Using the GA4 library `npm install react-ga4`

+We create the useAnalytics hook to import a tracking helper into any page or component.